If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 Yes, dogs can safely eat plain oatmeal cookies – but there is a lot you need to know before you allow Fido to eat an entire bag of cookies.

 There is nothing toxic to dogs in plain oatmeal cookies.
-You still need to be very cautious with how much you allow your pet to eat.
+You still need to be very cautious with how much oatmeal and brown sugar you allow your pet to eat.

 Obese dogs are at a higher risk of health problems such as diabetes, heart disease, and arthritis.